Confirmed Bookings

 Afiartis is a 5-minute drive from the airport on the southern tip of the island — the same plateau as Diakoftis.
 The bay faces the Meltemi head-on, but the long shallow shelf flattens the chop into glass for hundreds of metres out.
 It's so reliable that the PWA Kitesurf World Cup tour has run heats here.
 The wind kicks in around 11:30–12:30 and blows steady all afternoon.
 Mornings are calm — that's beach time for the kids; afternoons, you ride.

-📸 Karpathos southern lagoons — Wikimedia Commons (CC BY-SA 3.0)
+📸 Diakoftis and Karpathos bay context for Afiartis logistics — Wikimedia Commons (CC BY-SA 3.0)

 💡 Family logistics: Afiartis is right next to Diakoftis.
 Plan a 9:00 AM arrival at Diakoftis for swimming, eat lunch at the airport-side taverna, walk 200m to the kite centre by 12:00 when the wind comes on.
 Sivan + kids stay in the shallow lagoon while you ride.